Fish Pedicure Banned – Good News or Bad? For The Latest Information About Fish Pedicure, You Can Also Find It On This Posts.

 It’s Gina Dello’s day off, and there is only one reason she came to AJ’s Salon and Spa — to get a fish pedicure.
 “It just sounded like something unusual and weird, and it’s my day off, and I thought I would try it…but no more.”

-At AJ’s, the owner said he did 200 fish pedicures a week.
+At AJ’s, the owner said he did 200 pedicures a week.
 People paid $35 to have fish eat off their feet.
 “It helped my business, especially in recession time, it really helped.
-But law is law.
-We cannot break law, so we shut it down,” says Johnny Tran of AJ’s Salon and Spa.
+But the law is the law.
+We cannot break the law, so we shut it down,” says Johnny Tran of AJ’s Salon and Spa.

 State regulators say salons have to stop doing the pedicures immediately.
 Inspectors will be looking for violators.
 They say they don’t think there were health risks with the fish pedicures, but banned them just to be safe.

-Note: Last year Spavelous warned spa owners not to invest in expensive equipment prior to checking with the state on their regulations.
+Note: Last year Spavelous warned spa owners not to invest in expensive equipment before checking with the state on their regulations.
 Read Garra Ruffa Article